Ringatū: Prison

 During his captivity, Te Kooti studied the Bible intensely and conducted religious services based particularly on the Old Testament but incorporating traditional Māori beliefs and mythology.
 After the departure of the traditional chiefs, Te Kooti was able to assume a leadership position.
-He specialized in dramatic symbolic displays involving tricks he had learnt from sailors using phosphorus from match heads to make his fingers appear on fire.
+He specialised in dramatic symbolic displays involving tricks he had learnt from sailors using phosphorus from match heads to make his fingers appear on fire.

 In Māori tradition lizards are considered very tapu and Te Kooti would take on the persona of a lizard, stiffening his body, arching his back and spreading his fingers.
 Part of his religious performance was speaking in tongues.

 His religious lore was oral and involved riddles and challenges.
 The most well-known challenge was to eat a large white stone.
 A supporter solved the riddle by powdering the stone which all the supporters ate.
 Te Kooti developed the myth that white quartz stones were diamonds and symbolically the lamb of God.
 He incorporated this myth into many of his later religious teachings.
 He told his fellow inmates that he had been visited by the Archangel of War, Michael, to lead an uprising against the government.
 Te Kooti drew extensive parallels between biblical accounts of the Israelites being forced into the desert and the position of instinctive Māori in the 1860 having their land confiscated for holding true to their protocols.
-He believed his religious mission was to destroy Satan - the government.
+He believed his religious mission was to destroy Satan – the government.
 His mana and understanding of the Bible led many other detainees to reject the Pai Mārire movement and convert to his new faith.